-his project engages a variety of viewers at a various scales and speeds of perception.
-Located along Sepulveda Blvd, between Montana and Sunset, the artwork will be viewable by vehicular traffic along Sepulveda, pedestrians along the adjacent sidewalk, and from a distance as far as the southern cactus garden of the Getty.
+Our work on the 405/Sepulveda Widening project engages a variety of viewers at a various scales and speeds of perception.
+Located along Sepulveda Blvd, between Montana and Sunset, the artwork is viewable by vehicular traffic along Sepulveda, pedestrians along the adjacent sidewalk, and from a distance as far as the southern cactus garden of the Getty.
 We want for all of these viewers to have a unique way of experiencing the artwork based on the distance and rate of speed at which they view it.

-We have designed an artistic graphic to be applied to walls 1720 and 1730.
-To create an effective design within the budget constraints, we have designed the artwork to run in a band across the wall.
-The subject matter for the iconographic elements of the artwork has been provided by local community members and is inspired by art deco landmarks such as the nearby Royce Hall and Fox Theatre.
+We have designed an artistic graphic to be applied to walls , in which the subject matter for the iconographic elements of the artwork has been provided by local community members and inspired by art deco landmarks such as the nearby Royce Hall and Fox Theatre.
 We encouraged residents and the public to suggest natural and urban landmarks that they felt represented the community.
 Through an online forum, ideas were shared and those mentioned most often were given a visual preference in the collaged image.

 The approved icon list was converted to imagery through photography and drawing.